Activities Of An Estate Agent – A Step by Step Guide

 2. Agree their fee

-Estate agents change fees in exchange for selling a property.
+Estate agents charge fees in exchange for selling a property.
 Historically, the estate agent would charge a fee based on a % of the sale price.
 However it is becoming more common for estate agents to offer a fixed price fee.

 For estate agents changing a % of the sale price, fees usually fluctuate between 0.5%-1.5% of the sale price.
 Depending on the size of your property and negotiation skills, you should always try to get a better offer from the estate agent.